Explore Art and Culture in Dana Point

 When you visit Strands Vista Park, which overlooks the Pacific Ocean, you’ll find stunning mosaic-type designs on the sidewalks depicting fish and other marine life in stunning color.
 Looking for the many works of public art is a great way to explore Dana Point on foot.

-The Meet the Masters of Surf at Waterman’s Plaza pays tribute to Filmmakers, Industry Moguls, and Pioneers of the Surf Industry, and captures the sport of Surfing and its timeless legends from Hobie Alter, Phil Edwards, Filmmaker Bruce Brown, Joyce Hoffman, and John Serverson is another set along with the tile mosaics of The Pilgrim and visitors of Dana Point from the 1920’s.
+The Meet the Masters of Surf at Waterman’s Plaza pays tribute to Filmmakers, Industry Moguls, and Pioneers of the Surf Industry, and captures the sport of Surfing and its timeless legends from Hobie Alter, Phil Edwards, Filmmaker Bruce Brown, Joyce Hoffman, John Serverson, and Tandem Surfers, Barrie and Steve Boehne along with the tile mosaics of The Endless Summer, The Pilgrim, Whales, and visitors of Dana Point from the 1920’s.
 Located next to the pedestrian bridge on Pacific Coast Highway and Dana Point Harbor Drive.
+For more information about Waterman’s Plaza check out it’s page.

 If you’re lucky enough to be in Dana Point during the annual Dana Point ArtFest, you can stroll through the Lantern District and shop 80+ local artists, listen to live music, and watch live art performances.
 It’s a stunning display of Orange County art right in the center of Dana Point.